How to measure performance in crypto trading

 Many traders use Bitcoin to measure the performance of their portfolio.
 Given that the most common “entry point” into the cryptocurrency world is Bitcoin, this choice makes sense for traders who are looking to assess the success of their overall portfolio management strategy.
 A similar argument can be made to justify measuring performance in terms of Ether as it is another common “entry point” into cryptocurrency trading.

 For traders looking to analyze the performance of an individual trade or trading strategy, it makes the most sense to use the base/quote currency of a trading pair.
-Fluctuations in the exchange rate between the currencies of the trading pair and Bitcoin/Ether/fiat currencies make it difficult to accurately assess to success of a strategy or of a singular trade.
+Fluctuations in the exchange rate between the currencies of the trading pair and Bitcoin/Ether/fiat currencies make it difficult to accurately assess the success of a strategy or of a singular trade.
 We have described this issue in further detail below.

 The formula noted above in the TL;DR section can be applied to a portfolio that uses multiple trading strategies across multiple exchanges.